McWenker/Folk-Heroes/README.md

 ## Acknowledgments

 * Tip of the hat to [Unity CodeMonkey](https://unitycodemonkey.com) for a useful utilities library
+* Respect to the creators of [TextMesh Pro](http://digitalnativestudios.com/textmeshpro/docs/)
 * Clear inspiration: [Enter the Gungeon](http://dodgeroll.com/)